hspedro/babeltron/README.md

 If no models are found when starting the container, you'll be prompted to download the small model automatically.

+## Contributing

+Install pre-commit hooks with `make pre-commit-install` and refer to the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for more information.

 ## License

 MIT License